Understanding Environmental Change (Nankai) DUMF5116

 This course provides an introduction to issues that arise when managing natural environments in the face of mounting physical and human pressures, and the impacts of climate change.
 Conceptual approaches and methods for assessing how landscapes have changed over time are introduced, along with conceptual and legal frameworks, an understanding of new environmental risks and how they can be mitigated, and case studies from different settings worldwide.

-Teaching will be over a 2-3 week period, with further time for practical work, study & reflection, and examination.
+Teaching will be over a 2-3 week period, with further time for practical work, study & reflection.

 Requirements of Entry

-■ To provide a process-based overview of processes of change in selected environments in order to understand ways in which they may be managed sustainably;
+■ To provide a process-based overview of changes in selected environments in order to understand ways in which they may be managed sustainably;

-■ To introduce examples of policies and practices for sustainable environmental management, climate change adaptation and disaster risk reduction;
+■ To review examples of policies and practices for sustainable environmental management, climate change adaptation and disaster risk reduction;

-■ To consider the impact of climate change on the environment, and the consequences for societies.
+■ To evaluate the impact of climate change on the environment, ecosystem services, and the consequences for societies.

 Intended Learning Outcomes of Course